Babbexx-22/Darey.io_PBL/Project 6.md

 ## PROJECT 6: WEB SOLUTION WITH WORDPRESS
 - WordPress is a free and open-source content management system (CMS) written in hypertext preprocessor language[PHP] and paired with a MySQL or MariaDB database with supported HTTPS.
-- WordPress is a factory that makes webpages: it stores content and enables a user to create and publish webpages, requiring nothing beyond a domain and a hosting service.
+- WordPress is a factory that makes webpages: It stores content and enables a user to create and publish webpages, requiring nothing beyond a domain and a hosting service.
 - Generally, web, or mobile solutions are implemented based on what is called the Three-tier Architecture; a client-server software architecture pattern that comprise of 3 separate layers:
 1.Presentation Layer (PL): This is the user interface such as the client server or browser on your laptop.
 2.Business Layer (BL): This is the backend program that implements business logic.
 Application or Webserver